 Council has conducted a Flood Mapping Study of all drainage catchments across Boroondara.
-The purpose of this study is to identify properties that may be affected by overland stormwater flows during a 1 in 100 year rainfall event.
+The purpose of this study is to identify properties that may be affected by overland stormwater flows during a 1% Annual Exceedance Probability (AEP) rainfall event.
+Such events can also be referred to as 1 in 100 year Annual Recurrence Interval (ARI) events.

 While these events are rare, it is important that flood risks are understood so residents and Council can plan to reduce any potential impacts.
 This is particularly relevant given the more intense rainfall we have been experiencing in the last few years.

 As a result of the study, properties designated at risk of flash flooding will require consent from Council for new buildings or renovation and addition works.

 In October 2017 we directly contacted the owners of properties identified as possibly affected by overland stormwater flows during a 1% AEP event.
 For an explanation of 1% AEP see Flood study definitions.

 In September 2018 additional advice was sent out to owners who purchased affected properties after the initial consultation letters were posted.
 Through these processes, Council has attempted to notify all affected property owners of the results of the flood mapping study.